Tipping in Thailand

 You are not expected to leave a tip when you eat street food, but we do when the food is good (it almost always is).
-A 10-20 Baht ($.50) tip makes a big difference.
-Some street vendors will not accept your tip (because they do not expect it), but it’s worth a try.
+A 10-20 Baht ($.50) tip can make a big difference.
+Some street vendors might not accept your tip (because they do not expect it), but it’s worth a try.

 Tipping at Bars

-Bartenders do not expect tips – unless it’s a fancy bar – but leaving a 10-20 Baht tip per two drinks will be appreciated.
+Bartenders do not expect tips – unless it’s a fancy bar.
+However, leaving a 10-20 Baht tip per two drinks is considered a good practice.

 Tipping Tuk-Tuk & Taxi Drivers

 There is no need to tip tuk-tuk or taxi drivers.
 If you want, you can simply round off the amount to nearest 10 and let them keep the change.